emmt/Algorithms/README.md

 # Algorithms

-Various useful numerical algorithms which can be used almost standalone.
+This repository is for various useful numerical algorithms which can be used almost standalone.